-"BACKUPID" with the ID of the backup of which you want to download the log file.
 The backup-ID is a sequence of digits and letters and is unique for each backup.
-You can find the information about which ID a given backup has by looking at the normal HUB log file: At the backup start-time you will find an entry like "BackupMaster starts backup (Backup ID: xxxxxx)" where "xxxxxx" is the backup-ID that you need to use in the above URL.
+You can find the information about which ID a given backup has by looking at the normal HUB log file: At the backup start-time you will find an entry like "BackupMaster starts backup (Backup ID: xxxxxxx)" where "xxxxxxx" is the backup-ID that you need to enter in the above Backup ID field.